 Read more: Learn how to receive crypto securely.

 Crypto exchange is the process of trading cryptoassets for local currencies, goods or services, or other cryptoassets.
-Your options range from peer-to-peer exchanges to giant centralized exchange services that resemble a stock trading account.
+Your options range from peer-to-peer exchanges to giant centralized exchange services, like Coinbase, that resemble a stock trading account.

 Read more: Learn the ins and outs of crypto trading.